kevinmcaleer/kevsrobots.com/web/learn/freecad/03_user_interface_overview.md

 4. **Navigation Cube:**
    - A small, interactive cube that helps with orienting the view of your model in the workspace.

 ---

-### Visual Tour

-- **Insert annotated screenshots** here to guide you through each area mentioned above, highlighting key features and tools.

----